-All trailers require basic 7-core wiring for the tail light clusters and electric brakes.
-See the diagram for the correct plug and socket wiring.
-The most popular option is a 7-pin flat connector, but you can also use a 12-pin flat, which provides 5 additional heavy-duty pins and is compatible with the 7-pin flat.
-Large and standard 7-pin round plugs/sockets are also available which are less common, but can be recessed or flush-mounted to the tow vehicle which may be an advantage on some vehicles.
+The most popular option today is a 7-pin flat connector, but you can also use a 12-pin flat, which provides 5 additional heavy-duty pins and is compatible with the 7-pin flat.
+Large and standard 7-pin round plugs/sockets are also available.
+These are less commonly used, but can be recessed or flush-mounted on the tow vehicle which may be an advantage on some vehicles.

 LEDs provide the best option for the tail-light clusters.
 They are long lasting, water and dust proof and very resistant to vibration compared to standard globes.
 I recommend you install reversing lights too, as they make life much easier when reversing into campsites at night.
-I used combination blinker/brake/tail/reversing lights and an LED number plate light from Bright Light Auto Parts, which have proven durable and have a 5-year warranty.
-Unless your trailer is very short, you'll also need clearance lights and reflectors on the side.
+I used combination blinker/brake/tail/reversing lights and an LED number plate light from Bright Light Auto Parts, which have proven reasonably durable and have a 5-year warranty.
+Alternatively, there are higher quality clusters available from Narva and Hella.

 12 volt accessory install